freyfogle/freyfogle.github.io/_posts/2017-12-09-investing-in-abi.md

 So, why did I chose to invest in this business, not least as this could not be farther from my prefered category of geo/location based services?

-1. Great founders. <a href="https://www.linkedin.com/in/kimfredrik/">Kim</a> was EVP at <a href="https://en.wikipedia.org/wiki/Sermo">SERMO</a>, the largest social network for doctors. <a href="https://www.linkedin.com/in/victor-vicens-7157a05b/">Victor</a> is a doctor with experience in telemedicine.
+1. Great founders. <a href="https://www.linkedin.com/in/kimfredrik/">Kim</a> was EVP at <a href="https://en.wikipedia.org/wiki/Sermo">SERMO</a>, the largest social network for doctors. <a href="https://www.linkedin.com/in/victor-vicens-7157a05b/">Victor</a> is a doctor with experience in telemedicine, having co-founded <a href="http://www.spheraglobalhealthcare.com">Spherea</a>.
 Both have lived in many different countries and know the challenge of being an expat.
 They understand the concerns of the patients, but also of the doctors.

 2. I am betting on the megatrend of messaging.
 Like with <a href="/post/1480517643/investing-in-hubtype">my investment in Hubtype</a>, the fact that messaging has become so pervasive, and that this will necessarily spill over from private friend-to-friend interactions into more professional interactions, is a key factor.
 Quite simply, companies will need to begin interacting with their customers via messaging apps.
 It will not be easy, this is a big usability and technical challenge, but it is coming.